-- 118. The production possibilities curve illustrates the basic principle that: - A. the production of more of any one good will in time require smaller and smaller sacrifices of other goods. - B. an economy will automatically seek that level of output at which all of its resources are employed. - C. if all the resources of an economy are in use, more of one good can be produced only if less of another good is produced. - D. an economy's capacity to produce increases in proportion to its population size.
+95. The production possibilities curve illustrates the basic principle that:

+- A. the production of more of any one good will in time require smaller and smaller sacrifices of other goods. - B. an economy will automatically seek that level of output at which all of its resources are employed. - C. if all the resources of an economy are in use, more of one good can be produced only if less of another good is produced. - D. an economy's capacity to produce increases in proportion to its population size.

-Learning Objective: 01-07 Apply the concepts of production possibilities analysis; increasing opportunity costs; and economic growth.
+Learning Objective: 01-06 Production possibilities model and increasing opportunity costs